 Level 1 is the simplest and has the slowest charging speed of the three.
 Most EVs come with a Level 1 electric car charger, which you can simply plug into your standard outlet.

 It's only capable of 4 to 6 miles of range per hour, which is likely enough for your daily commute.

-If you have an EV with a 200-mile range, it will take around 35 to 50 hours to fully charge.
+If you have an EV with a 200 miles range, it will take around 35 to 50 hours to fully charge.

 Level 2 chargers

-Level 2 chargers are plugged into 220-240-volt outlets that are typically used for washing machine, electric clothes dryer, and other major appliances.
+Level 2 chargers are plugged into 220-240-volt outlets typically used for washing machines, electric clothes dryers, and other major appliances.

-These chargers can also be hardwired in your home with a dedicated 240-volt circuit.
+These chargers can also be hardwired into your home with a dedicated 240-volt circuit.

-Level 2 chargers are often found in public charging stations like in retail parking, so you can have your battery topped up while you're grocery shopping.
+Level 2 chargers are often found in public charging stations like retail parking, so you can have your battery topped up while grocery shopping.

 Electric vehicles can go from zero to full charge in just under 10 hours.

 DC fast chargers